aliutkuunlu/Stack-and-Queue/README.md

-learning the basics of stack and queue structures and ultimately dynamic memory allocation concept.
+Learning the basics of stack and queue structures and ultimately dynamic memory allocation concept.